 Specifies the columns that can be used in where clauses of create subscription, define subscription, or create article.
-You cannot use a column name more than once in each clause replicate minimal columns or replicate all columns
+You cannot use a column name more than once in each clause.

 You cannot specify text, unitext, image, rawobject, rawobject in row or encrypted columns as searchable columns.